 Josh gondelman knows a thing or two about trying—and failing.

 Spoiled Brats: StoriesLittle, Brown and Company #ad - We're still paying the price.
 Surreal, and surprisingly warm, shrewd, these stories are as resonant as they are hilarious.
 A helicopter mom strives to educate her demon son.
 From "one of the funniest writers in America" comes a collection of stories culled from the front lines of the millennial culture wars Jimmy So, Daily Beast.

 Twenty years ago, Barney the Dinosaur told the nation's children they were special.
 And a family of hamsters struggles to survive in a private-school homeroom.
 A hardworking immigrant is preserved for a century in pickle brine.
 Rife with failing rock bands, student loans, and participation trophies, Spoiled Brats is about a generation of narcissists -- and the well-meaning boomers who made them that way.

-Life Among the SavagesPenguin Books #ad - Life Among the Savages #ad - With a novelist’s gift for character, an unfailing maternal instinct, and her signature humor, Jackson turns everyday family experiences into brilliant adventures.
+Life Among the SavagesPenguin Books #ad - With a novelist’s gift for character, an unfailing maternal instinct, and her signature humor, Jackson turns everyday family experiences into brilliant adventures.
 But in life among the Savages, she takes on the lighter side of small-town life.
 In a hilariously charming domestic memoir, america’s celebrated master of terror turns to a different kind of fright: raising children In her celebrated fiction, Shirley Jackson explored the darkness lurking beneath the surface of small-town America.